Our team of professionals is dedicated to providing care and support to people who are in need of our services.

 We have a team of 50 staff and community volunteers and 1 international volunteer.

-Gerever Niwagaba – Program Manager & Ex-officio Board Member
+Gerever Niwagaba – Executive Director & Ex-officio Board Member

 (MPP, B.Ph, Dip Religious & Philosophical Studies)

-Gerever is founding member of KHC and currently holds the position of Program Manager.
-He has extensive experience in the health care industry and has been involved in managing several large and small scale public health and social enterprise development projects over the years.
-He is a serving President of Wide Vision Investment Club Ltd, co founder and a member of the Board of Trustees St Mary’s College Kanungu, and a board member of the Palliative Care Association of Uganda (PCAU).
+Gerever is founding member of KHC and was recently promoted to Executive Director.
+He was previously the Program Manager.
+He has extensive experience in the health care industry and has been involved in managing several large- and small-scale public health and social enterprise development projects over the years.
+He is a serving President of Wide Vision Investment Club Ltd, co-founder and a member of the Board of Trustees St Mary’s College Kanungu, and a board member of the Palliative Care Association of Uganda (PCAU).

 Patricia Nafuna – Administration and Finance Manager